 El Escorial in a day

-If you want to visit Madrid on a Budget and you’re looking for things to do in Madrid for free, don’t miss the following places:
+If you want to visit this wonderful city on a Budget and you’re looking for free attractions in Madrid, don’t miss the following places:

-- Many Museums in Madrid have free admission days so you can enjoy them without having to spend money.
-In this post about what to do in Madrid for free, you have all the information about the free access days for famous museums such as the Prado or the Reina Sofía.
+- Many Museums in Madrid have free entry days so you can enjoy them without having to spend money.
+In this post about what to do in Madrid for free, you will find all the information about the free entry days for famous museums such as the Prado or the Reina Sofía.

-- Explore the Debod Temple and don’t miss one of the most beautiful sunsets in Madrid.
-Walk along the Gran Vía Street at night and be amazed with the lights and the amount of people there.
+- Explore the Debod Egyptian Temple and don’t miss one of the most beautiful sunsets in Madrid.
+Walk along Gran Vía Street at night and be amazed with the lights and the number of people there.

-The Madrid Card, from 47 euros (depending on the days you need it), allows you free access to more than 50 attractions in Madrid, avoiding queues, and with visiting 4 of these attractions, it already makes up for buying it.
+Priced from 47 euros and upwards (depending on the days you need it), visiting just 4 of these attractions will already make up for buying the Madrid Card.

-The most popular attractions included in the Madrid Card are:
+The most popular attractions included in the Madrid Tourist Card are: